OguzPastirmaci/misc/cluster-resize.md

 Instead of destroying and applying each time that you need to change the number of nodes in a cluster, using the below commands is an easier way to manage the cluster from the bastion.

 All of the following commands can be run from the **bastion** instance.
-Currently, you have a total limit of 5 A100 80GB nodes in your tenancy.

 The name of your current cluster is `compute-1-hpc`.
 That name is included in all below commands.